BushLife - Hunting Safety Hero 1920x1080

 DO:

-Use your rangefinder (or binoculars) to search for game and NOT your rifle!
+Use your rangefinder (or binoculars) to search for wildlife identification and NOT your rifle!

 DON’T: